Skip to content

 Using MQTT and Raspberry Pi to Visualize Sensor Data on a TilesFX Dashboard

-In the first post of this blog series, you learnt how to use HiveMQ Cloud MQTT broker with Java on the Raspberry Pi.
+In the first post of this blog series, MQTT on Raspberry Pi: Send Sensor Data to HiveMQ Cloud with Java and Pi4J, you learnt how to use HiveMQ Cloud MQTT broker with Java on the Raspberry Pi.
 The post explained how to create an application to send measurements of various sensors to the HiveMQ Cloud MQTT broker.
 Using an online websocket client, we verified the transition of the messages, and saw the data being published to this online message queue.
 In this second post, you will learn how to subscribe to MQTT Topics, use Java on the Raspberry Pi mini computer to send sensor data to HiveMQ Cloud MQTT broker, and visualize it on a JavaFX dashboard.

 Using MQTT and JavaFX for Visualizing GPIO Data